HuboPL/LedON/README.md

 5. Turn on LEDoN application, connect with ESP32 device, and have a fun :)

 ### In the LEDoN app, you can:
-- turn on and off
+- turn on and off LED strip
 - controll hue, saturation and brightness
-- choose ammount of controlled LED modules despite of your LED stripe
+- choose ammount of controlled LED modules despite of your LED strip
 - choose one of plenty animations
 - in every animation, you can control brigtness
 - in some animations you can control their hue and saturation